arcus-azure/arcus.webapi/docs/preview/features/correlation.md

 ## Logging

-As an additional feature, we provide an extension to use the HTTP correlation directly in a [Serilog](https://serilog.net/) configuration:
+As an additional feature, we provide an extension to use the HTTP correlation directly in a [Serilog](https://serilog.net/) configuration as an [enricher](https://github.com/serilog/serilog/wiki/Enrichment).
+This adds the correlation information of the current request to the log event as a log property called `TransactionId` and `OperationId`.

+**Example**

+- `TransactionId`: `A5E90591-ADB0-4A56-818A-AC5C02FBFF5F`
+- `OperationId`: `79BB196A-B0CC-4F5C-B48A-AB87850346AF`

+**Usage**
+The enricher requires access to the application services so it can get the correlation information.

 ```csharp
 using Microsoft.AspNetCore.Builder;